gatsbyjs/gatsby/www/README.md

 - `yarn install`
 - `gatsby develop`

-See the full contributing instructions at https://www.gatsbyjs.org/contributing/how-to-contribute/
+See the full contributing instructions in the [documentation](https://www.gatsbyjs.com/contributing/how-to-contribute/).

 ## Environment variables